-Kathryn Wheelbarger is the Rosenblatt Visiting Fellow at The Washington Institute, where her research focuses on U.S. security and defense policy in the Middle East.
+Kathryn Wheelbarger is on the Governance Board of the Vandenberg Coalition.
+She is the Rosenblatt Visiting Fellow at The Washington Institute, where her research focuses on U.S. security and defense policy in the Middle East.
 From 2017-2020, she served as acting assistant secretary of defense for international security affairs.
 In that role, she oversaw policy issues related to the nations and international organizations of Europe, including NATO; Russia; the Middle East; Africa; and the Western Hemisphere.

 From 2011–2017, Wheelbarger served as policy director and counsel for the U.S. Senate Committee on Armed Services, where she specifically handled the committee’s intelligence portfolio for Chairman John McCain (R-AZ); and as deputy staff director and senior counsel on the House Permanent Select Committee on Intelligence, where she performed budget and policy reviews of intelligence community programs, led investigations, and developed policy positions for Chairman Mike Rogers (R-MI).